 The ELAP program offers ESL and Citizenship classes.

-offered to prepare permanent residents for the U.S. Citizenship and
+citizenship courses are offered to prepare permanent residents for the U.S. Citizenship and Naturalization Examination.

 - Class Levels

 Part-time ESL classes are offered at the beginning, intermediate, and advanced levels.
 Students will be placed in the appropriate level class(es) based on pre-test.
 Our friendly classes assist immigrant students in progressing toward self-sufficiency and economic success.

 Daytime and evening courses are offered at the Belleville and Granite City campuses.
 A satellite afternoon class is offered at the Fairmont City Library.
 See the current schedule at the bottom of this page.
 Five 8-week sessions are offered each year: Two 8-week sessions in fall, two 8-week sessions in spring

 semester, and one 8-week session over summer.

 Vocabulary Development – for intermediate to advanced level ESL students